 Nobody knows for sure the progress made in cleaning-up the Great Lakes.
-Certainly reductions of certain pollutants have been achieved and there are discernable improvements in many parts of the Great Lakes ecosystem.
-Despite these modest gains, however, there are indications that, despite two decades of regulatory effort and the expenditure of probably billions of dollars by both public and private interests, the Great Lakes are still under considerable unacceptable ecological stress.
-Why?
+Certainly reductions in many pollutants have been achieved and there are discernable improvements in many parts of the Great Lakes ecosystem.
+Despite these modest gains, however, there are indications that, despite two decades of regulatory effort and the expenditure of probably billion of dollars by both public and private interests, the Great Lakes are still under considerable unacceptable ecological stress.
+What is going wrong?

-One important reason for this situation is that the focus of regulation is on the "control" of the release of pollutants rather than on seeking to "prevent" the use, generation and discharge of toxic substances.
+One important reason for this situation is that the focus of regulation is on the "control" of the release of pollutants rather than on seeking to "prevent" the use, "generation and discharge of toxic substances.
 The "pollution control" approach has failed the Great Lakes.
 It has failed to protect the ecological and human health of the basin and thus has failed to achieve the goals of the Great Lakes Water Quality Agreement.
 It is also increasingly costly and inefficient.
-It is time to rethink this approach and develop a more preventative approach.
+It is time to rethink this approach and integrate and more preventative approach.

-This chapter discusses the need for pollution prevention by emphasizing the evidence of the continuing toxic contamination of the Great Lakes, the obligations undertaken by governments under the Great Lakes Water Quality Agreement, and the limitations of the pollution control approach.
+This chapter discusses the need for "pollution prevention" by emphasizing evidence of the continuing toxic contamination of the Great Lakes, the obligations undertaken by governments under the Great Lakes Water Quality Agreement, and the limitations of the pollution control approach to halt further

-1.1.
-The Great Lakes are Still in Trouble
+1.1 The Great Lakes are Still In Trouble

-While some progress has been made in reducing the levels of toxins in the Great Lakes, the ecosystem is still severely stressed.
-The improvements in levels have come for only a few chemicals and those improvements have slowed in the last few years.
+While some progress has been made in reducing the levels of toxics in the Great Lakes, the ecosystem is still severely stressed.
+The improvements have come in levels for only a few chemicals and those implements have slowed in the last few years.
 Current levels of toxic contamination in the ecosystem are unsafe for fish, wildlife and humans.

-1.1.1.
-Ecological and Human Health Impacts
+1.1.1 Ecological and Human Health Impacts

-Fish and wildlife are sentinels sending out warnings about the effects of chemicals in the environment.
+Fish and wildlife are sentinels sending out a warning about the effects of chemicals in the environment.
 Throughout the 1960s and 1970s, field observations revealed embryonic abnormalities and reproductive failures among a number of species of wildlife.
 While there have been substantial declines in concentrations in many categories of pollutants, most of these declines levelled off in the 1980s, with some highly toxic congeners even increasing in concentration.
+(Weed a formula: